majacQ/circleci-docs/jekyll/_cci2/configuration-reference.md

 {: class="table table-striped"}

 If `path` already exists and is:
- * a git repo - step will not clone whole repo, instead will pull origin
+ * a git repo - step will not clone whole repo, instead will fetch origin
  * NOT a git repo - step will fail.

 In the case of `checkout`, the step type is just a string with no additional attributes: